IBM/aspera-cli/docs/README.md

 Automated installation (with internet access):

-The Ruby installer supports silent installation, to see the options, execute it with `/help`, or refer to the [Ruby Installer FAQ](https://github.com/oneclick/rubyinstaller2/wiki/FAQ)
+The Ruby installer supports silent installation.
+To see the options, execute it with `/help`, or refer to the [Ruby Installer FAQ](https://github.com/oneclick/rubyinstaller2/wiki/FAQ).

 Download the Ruby installer executable from <https://rubyinstaller.org/downloads/> and then install: